Beautiful Nubia: Education

 Segun Akinlolu graduated from the University of Ibadan with a Doctor of Veterinary Medicine (DVM) degree in 1992 and worked as a veterinarian for about 8 years.
 He also holds a Post-Graduate Diploma from the Nigeria Institute of Journalism.

 Honours

 In October 2016, Beautiful Nubia was conferred with the award of ‘Doctorate in Science (Honoris Causa) in Art’ by ESEP Le Berger University, Republic of Benin for his body of work.

+In March 2024, Beautiful Nubia was honoured as a "UI at 75 Ambassador" by the University of Ibadan.